-The Playboy Mansion was once thought of as a glamorous hotbed of lust: It was presided over by an old man, constantly clad in pajamas and surrounded by women decades his junior.
-But just how far beyond creepy did the experience of living there go?
-Several former Playmates have come forward with their disturbing stories of what it was like to live in the Playboy Mansion.
+The Playboy Mansion was once thought of as a glamorous escape, presided over by Hugh Hefner and his young, and typically blonde, paramours.
+But what was it like to actually live there?
+Several former Playmates have come forward with their stories of what it was like to live in the Playboy Mansion.

 Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog excrement, unhygienic-sounding group-pleasure sessions, and shady methods of payment.
-If you're wondering what living in the Playboy Mansion was like, it was less sexy parties in the grotto and more trying to figure out how to get through that gate.
+If you're wondering what living in the Playboy Mansion was like, it was less parties in the grotto and more trying to figure out how to get through that gate.

 Hugh Hefner's ex, Izabella St. James, detailed the disgusting living conditions and dog-poop covered carpets in her book Bunny Tales: Behind Closed Doors at the Playboy Mansion: